ImpulseTheFox/TempDisplay/README.md

 - Transistors
   - 4x BC547

 The components can be substituted, these are just my recommendations.
-The voltage applied to the sensor and the display should be at 3.3V.
+The 3V or 3V3 pin of your board should be used.
+The temperature sensor will run on 3.3V, but the display can only handle 1.8V.

 Here is a schematic I created in KiCad: